 Still more to do

-In 2019, the U.N.
-World Food Programme reached 17 million pregnant women, breastfeeding mothers and children under the age of two with malnutrition treatment and prevention programs.
-That a little more than the entire population of New York City, Los Angeles, Chicago and Houston combined.
+In 2020, the U.N.
+World Food Programme reached more than 17 million pregnant women, breastfeeding mothers and children under the age of two with malnutrition treatment and prevention programs.

 It’s a massive undertaking, and there are millions more we could reach if we had the resources.
 Help us deliver the food that infants need to survive.
-Give today.
+Click here to learn more childhood hunger and here to donate today.